nkristek/Smaragd/README.md

 ### SetProperty

 There are a few things to notice here.
 Firstly, using `SetProperty()` in setters of properties is **highly** recommended.
-It will check if the new value is different from the existing value in the field and sets it if different.
-If the value changed it will return true and raise an event on `INotifyPropertyChanged.PropertyChanged` with the property name using `[CallerMemberName]`.
+It will check, if the new value is different from the existing value in the field.
+If the value is different, it sets it, raise events on `INotifyPropertyChanging.PropertyChanging` and `INotifyPropertyChanged.PropertyChanged` and returns true.

 Depending on the type of the `ViewModel` additional logic will be executed, like validation (`ValidatingViewModel`).